 Enriched with thiamine (vitamin B1) niacinamide, riboflavin (vitamin B2), and folic acid, Cream of Wheat also makes for a good source of B vitamins.
 The vitamins are responsible for converting the carbohydrates you eat into glucose that gives your body the energy to carry out all its functions efficiently.

 It is important to remember that these vitamins are water-soluble, therefore, your body isn’t able to store them.
 Instead, it uses up these vitamins on a daily basis.
-It is, therefore, essential that your body is given its daily dose of vitamin B. For this reason, eating Cream of Wheat for breakfast is a good way to give
+It is, therefore, essential that your body is given its daily dose of vitamin B. For this reason, eating Cream of Wheat for breakfast is a good way to give your body a decent amount of this vitamin right at the beginning of the day.

 Note: Cream of Wheat may be a very healthy dietary choice since it comes packed with so many vitamins, minerals, and nutrients.
 This, however, does not mean that you can remain complacent about getting your daily recommended intake of each vitamin, mineral, or nutrient, just because you’re eating Cream of Wheat for breakfast or for any other meal every day.

 The daily recommended intake will vary from person to person – depending on a number of factors such as age, health condition, and quality of lifestyle.
 For instance, a person who spends most of his day sitting in front of his computer working wouldn’t want more than 100 grams of carbohydrates per day, while someone who spends all his waking hours practicing a sport would need up to 150 grams at the very least.
-Similarly, if you’re pregnant, you may need much more folic acid in your diet as compared to someone who isn’t, in order to bring down the risk of spina bifida, cleft palate and
+Similarly, if you’re pregnant, you may need much more folic acid in your diet as compared to someone who isn’t, in order to bring down the risk of spina bifida, cleft palate and many other kinds of neural tube defects.

 Therefore, make sure to talk to your doctor or nutritionist and do some groundwork on your own before you set out a diet plan for yourself.
 You want to make sure that you’re eating smart and healthy so that you get just the right daily intake for each vitamin, mineral, or nutrient that is best suited for your body and lifestyle.